okhuaroboosayuki/MoviePulse/README.md

 - **Search Functionality**: Find specific movies or TV series by title with dynamic search results.
 - **Detailed Information**: View in-depth details, including cast, crew, release dates, and trailers.
 - **Interactive UI**: A user-friendly interface with responsive design for seamless usage across devices.

-### Technologies Used

-- **React.js**: For building the dynamic and component-based user interface.

-- **React Router**: Handles client-side routing for seamless navigation.

-- **TypeScript**: Enhances development with type safety and better code maintainability.

-- **Tailwind CSS**: For styling the application with utility-first CSS.

-- **TMDB API**: Provides data for movies, TV shows, and related information.

-- **Swiper.js**: Implements responsive and customizable carousels for showcasing movies and TV shows.

 ### Figma Design